-You can pay your monthly plan premium to us by check or money order through our direct bill process.
-All checks or money orders must be made payable to Alterwood Advantage, Inc. Any checks or money orders made payable to another entity (e.g., CMS or Health and Human Services) will be returned to you.
+You can pay your monthly plan premium by check or money order through our direct bill process.
+All checks or money orders must be made payable to Alterwood Advantage.
+Any checks or money orders made payable to another entity (e.g., CMS or Health and Human Services) will be returned to you.
 Monthly plan premium payments are due the 1st day of each month for coverage of the current month.
 We must receive your check or money order and the corresponding month's payment voucher in our office no later than the 1st of each month to prevent your account from becoming delinquent.
 All monthly plan premium payments should be sent to the following address, which is listed on our payment voucher.
+Checks or money orders should be mailed to:

-Alterwood Advantage Attention: Premium Billing PO Box 69433 Baltimore, MD 21264-9433
+Alterwood Advantage Attn: Premium Billing PO Box 69433 Baltimore, MD 21264-9433

-Option 2: You can have your premium taken out of your checking account
+Option 2: You can have your Premium Taken out of your Checking Account

 You can have your monthly plan premium automatically withdrawn from your bank checking account by using our Electronic Funds Transfer (EFT) option.
-To select this option, you will need to complete the EFT form, which can be found on our website www.AlterwoodAdvantage.com, or by calling Member Services for assistance.
+To select this option, you need to complete the EFT form, which can be found on our website (www.AlterwoodAdvantage.com), or by calling Member Services for assistance.
 (Phone numbers and hours of operation for the Member Services Department are printed on the back cover of this booklet.).
 Completed forms should be mailed to the following address: